 - A very bright light (1 million time brighter than the sun before you filter it back to what you want)

 - A very high resolution and finely tuned X-Ray imaging system

-The Australian Synchrotron website has an excellent set of explanations including How the Synchrotron Works.
+The Australian Synchrotron website has an excellent set of explanations.

 The second session was on Synchrotron Science and included a detailed guided tour through the entire complex starting from the electron gun where the initial 90KeV electrons are generated then into the booster ring where the energy is kicked up by a factor of over 30,000 and finally through to the main storage ring where they are circulating at 3GeV energy and as close to the speed of light as we know how to make them.
 In fact, they are going so fast that adding more energy makes them heavier just as Einstein predicted.
 The energy and the equipment involved are staggering.
 I was reading the individual steering magnet ratings and they are water cooled 6KW devices.
 And there are hundreds of them, all colour coded according to their specific function.

 The guided tour included both a detailed up close view of the equipment and also a trip over the top to see the complex from above.
 The entire device is the size of a football oval.